tasnia07/Arc-One-Mobile-Automation/README.md

 # ARC One Mobile App – Appium Automation Tests
-Automated test scripts for the ABC Company Mobile App using Python + Appium on a real Android device.
+Automated test scripts for the Arc One Mobile App using Python + Appium on a real Android device.
 This project covers key test scenarios, including navigation, form submissions, and validation checks.

 ---